 Pi Mu Epsilon is the honorary mathematics society at the University of Florida.
 The University Math Society at UF consists of a group of students with a shared passion for mathematics.
 They host weekly seminars and mathematics competitions, and provide opportunities for networking, community and service.

 The William Lowell Putnam Mathematical Competition is given once each year – usually the first Saturday in December at universities across the U.S. and Canada to undergraduates.
 The examination is constructed to test originality as well as technical competence.
 It is expected that the contestant will be familiar with the formal theories embodied in undergraduate mathematics.
 Questions are included that cut across various disciplines, and self-contained questions that do not fit into any of the usual categories may be included.
 The Mathematics Department sponsors a Putnam team. each year in this competition.
-Copies of recent exams in various formats with solutions are available.
+An archive of Putnam competition problems (with solutions) from 1985 to nowadays is available.

 Research Experiences for Undergraduates (REU)